antarctica/ops-data-store/README.md

 to run this application.
 This database and account can be named anything but `ops_data_store` and `ops_data_store_app` respectively are recommended as conventional defaults.

+In addition, a mechanism must be available for creating and maintaining Postgres role and users as outlined in abstract in the [Permissions](#permissions) section.
+This must support updating permissions as needed based on the memberships of the relevant LDAP groups.
+It must be documented in the [User Synchronisation Mechanism](#user-synchronisation-mechanism) section.

 ### Microsoft Entra requirements

 Required Azure app registration permissions (application assigned):